High-quality SEO doesn’t have to be complicated.

 In Conclusion: Top Tips for Boosting your SEO

 If you write high-quality content but apply poor SEO strategies…there’s a high chance no one will ever really see your content.

 If you write poor-quality content but apply high-quality SEO strategies…you might get more traffic, but those visitors probably won’t stay on your site once they realize it’s not that helpful.

 If you want a top-performing site, you need both: high-quality content and high-quality SEO strategies.
 Fortunately, you don’t have to figure out everything yourself.
-Use free SEO tools that apply high-performing SEO strategies to your content without needing to be an SEO expert yourself.
+Use free tools that apply high-performing SEO strategies to your content without needing to be an SEO expert yourself.